Bvanderwolf/com.openutility.unity/ReadMe.md

 ##### 2. Practical Implementation
 Want to track a bool that toggles your game's "Hard Mode"?
-- Step 1: Create a ScriptableBool variable in your DifficultyManager and your EnemyAI.
+- Step 1: Create a `ScriptableBool` variable in your DifficultyManager and your EnemyAI MonoBehaviour classes.
 - Step 2: Press the plus icon in the inspector to create a new asset for your variable.
 - Step 3: Subscribe to the events!